Hi I'm Roger

 I'm a retired college administrator/professor.
 I taught composition, literature, creative writing and the history of ideas in both two- and four-year colleges.
 My career took me from Salt Lake City Utah to Staten Island, New York to Redlands, California to Readfield, Maine, to Paradise, California.
 Life has been quite an adventure!
-My wife and I are the parents of three great kids and grandparents of the two most terrific grandchildren in the world, with more surely on the way.
+My wife and I are the parents of three great kids and grandparents of the five most terrific grandchildren in the world, with more surely on the way.
 I love to write poetry, fiction, and am the author of Defending Zion George Q. Cannon and the California Mormon Newspaper Wars of 1856-1857.
 I'm a stained glass artist, fly-fisher, and collector of beautiful old books.
-My wife and I are completing a mission for our Church, working with Young Single Adults, which has been a wonderful experience.
-Next up?
-We have a goal to read through all eleven volumes of Will and Ariel Durant's The Story of Civilization, pausing to read any major works mentioned therein with which we are not already familiar.
-Oh, and of course we'll also be doing a lot of traveling, so long as our health will permit.
-Who knows?
-Perhaps we'll run into YOU along the way!
+My wife and I completed a mission for our Church, working with Young Single Adults, have recently been called as ordinance workers in the Sacramento Temple, and are about to begin another mission in the California Living History Mission, introducing people to the contributions of the early Mormon pioneers here in California.
+(For example, did you know that William B. Ide, leader of the Bear Flag Revolt of 1846 and the first and only President of the California Republic was a Mormon?
+I recently laid out all of the supporting evidence for that assertion in an article in Mormon Historical Studies.)

 I grew up in the Church, with five generations of Mormons behind me on both my mother's and father's side.
 But that is NOT why I'm a Mormon.
 I'm a Mormon because when I got to be about eighteen I decided I needed to know for myself what religious path--if any--I would follow.
 Accordingly, I undertook a study of several religions, including Buddhism.
 But when I finally got around to reading the Book of Mormon, from cover to cover, and praying about it, I received an incredibly strong, personal, witness that it is true.
 Since then, that witness has been repeated on numerous special occasions.
 So I'm a Mormon because I'm convinced that it is the one Church on the face of the earth that possesses the full authority of God.
 But I'm also a Mormon because being a member of the Church, and living my life according to its teachings, has brought me incredible happiness!
 If YOU are not a Mormon, as well, you are really missing out on something.
 Next time you see a pair of Mormon missionaries, invite them to visit with you.
 You'll be glad you did!